axelpale/beuronjs/README.md

 # Beuron.js<sup>v1.1.0</sup>

 Binary neuron.
 A logic port that learns the most probable logical function from samples.
-Capable of online learning and handling noisy data.
+Capable of online learning, forgetting and handling noisy data.
 Tested, optimized and less than 400 bytes when compressed.
 Compatible with browsers and Node.js.

 ## Basic example